-A non-normative PDF file MSR-4-Annotated-non-CJK-Tables-20190125 shows the repertoire for the majority of scripts in the MSR presented in the form of marked up tables in a format similar to that used for character code charts in the Unicode Standard.
+A non-normative PDF file MSR-5-Annotated-non-CJK-Tables (PDF) shows the repertoire for the majority of scripts in the MSR presented in the form of marked up tables in a format similar to that used for character code charts in the Unicode Standard.

-- Code cells with yellow highlighting are part of the MSR. - Code cells without highlighting (that is, white cells) are for code points that are not PVALID in IDNA 2008 [RFC5892][IDNAREG]. - Code cells with pink highlighting are excluded from the MSR, or otherwise excluded in a generic fashion from the root zone (digits, hyphen).
-This includes code points defined in Unicode 7.0 or later, but not included in the MSR (see Section 3.6). - Excluded code points are shown for reference for any block of code points that also contains part of the repertoire of the MSR, however, any blocks consisting entirely of excluded code points are suppressed from the listing, as are any other blocks not containing any part of the MSR repertoire.
-(See Section 5.17) - There is no special highlighting for code points that were added to MSR-4.
-Note that MSR-4 adds no new scripts, the only changes to the repertoire are additions for existing scripts discussed in Section 5 and listed in Section 8.1.
+- Code cells with yellow highlighting are part of the MSR. - Code cells without highlighting (that is, white cells) are for code points that are not PVALID in IDNA 2008 [RFC5892] or [IDNAREG]. - Code cells with blue highlighting are excluded from the MSR because of the Letter Principle. - Code cells with pink highlighting are explicitly excluded from the MSR based on a specific rationale for exclusion, usually based on typical or intended usage..
+This also applies to code points defined in Unicode 12.0 or later, but not included in the MSR (see Section 3.6).

-2 Unicode Script Identifiers are a subset of those defined in [ISO 15924].
+&lt;sup>2 Unicode Script Identifiers are a subset of those defined in [ISO 15924].
 Composite scripts, like "Jpan" would correspond to three element scripts each designated with a Unicode Script Identifier: Hani, Hira and Kana.